-Kushner, Levine and Porto [23, 25] have determined the local structures of Stein factorizations of proper C^{∞} stable maps of 3-manifolds into surfaces by using their classification of singular fibers.
+Kushner, Levine and Porto [28, 30] have determined the local structures of Stein factorizations of proper C^{∞} stable maps of 3-manifolds into surfaces by using their classification of singular fibers.
 Similarly, by using our classification of singular fibers, we can determine the local structures of Stein factorizations of proper C^{∞} stable maps of orientable 4-manifolds into 3-manifolds.
-For details, see [17].
+For details, see [20].

-Remark 4.13.
-For proper C^{∞} stable maps of possibly nonorientable 4-manifolds into 3-manifolds, a similar classification of singular fibers is obtained in [53].
+Remark 3.13.
+In [63, 64], a similar classification of singular fibers of proper C^{∞} stable maps of possibly nonorientable 4-manifolds into 3-manifolds is obtained.

-4.2.
-Stable maps of surfaces and 3-manifolds.
-In this subsection, let us mention similar classifications of singular fibers of proper C^{∞} stable Morse functions on surfaces and those of proper C^{∞} stable maps of 3-manifolds into surfaces.
+3.2 Stable Maps of Surfaces and 3-Manifolds

+In this section, let us mention similar classifications of singular fibers of proper C^{∞} stable Morse functions on surfaces and those of proper C^{∞} stable maps of 3-manifolds into surfaces.
 Let us begin by the following remark.

-Remark 4.14.
-We can obtain a classification of singular fibers of proper C^{∞} stable maps of orientable 3-manifolds into surfaces similar to Theorem 4.5.
-The list we get is nothing but the singular fibers with $\kappa = 1$ and 2 in Fig. 8.
-The list itself was already obtained by Kushner, Levine and Porto [23, 25], although they did not describe explicitly the equivalence relation for their classification.
+Remark 3.14.
+We can obtain a classification of singular fibers of proper C^{∞} stable maps of orientable 3-manifolds into surfaces similar to Theorem 3.5.
+The list we get is nothing but the singular fibers with $\kappa = 1$ and 2 in Fig. 3.4.
+The list itself was already obtained by Kushner, Levine and Porto [28, 30], although they did not describe explicitly the equivalence relation for their classification.